Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Discussion

 Weak identifiability does not necessarily imply bias on spatial and temporal autocorrelation parameters, but we did find some as well.
-The spatial decay estimator was biased high when it should be low, so that the random factor appeared invariably to have little or no spatial autocorrelation (like an unstructured random factor), situations that can not be differentiated by the model \citep{Doser2023Convergence}.
-Thus, correlation in occupancy probability abruptly dropped with the distance between sites.
-Furthermore, the $\phi$ estimator was also imprecise, with $\hat{\phi}$ values ranging from 4 to almost 30, thus covering half of the prior-distribution range $U(3,60)$ and indicating difficulties to update prior information with data using this model.
+The spatial decay estimator was biased high when it should be low, so that the random effects appeared invariably to have little or no spatial autocorrelation (like unstructured random effects), situations that cannot be differentiated by the model \citep{Doser2023Convergence}.
+Thus, correlation in occupancy probability abruptly dropped with the geographic distance between sites.
+Furthermore, the $\phi$ estimator was also imprecise, with $\hat{\phi}$ values ranging from 4 to almost 30, thus covering half of the prior-distribution range $U(3,60)$ and indicating that the model has difficulties to update prior information with the data.
 Another concerning result was the biased estimation of temporal autocorrelation and variance $\rho$ and $\sigma^2_T$.
 Their estimation was biased low across all autocorrelation scenarios.
 Thus, temporal random effects might look unstructured and result in unreliable estimates of annual site occupancy, as they may show more temporal variation in occupancy (or less similarity in occupancy between adjacent years) than is actually the case \citep{outhwaite2018prior}.
 In sum, these results indicate that this multi-season occupancy model with spatial and temporal autocorrelation tends to indicate little to no spatial and temporal autocorrelation when they truly exist.